martyndavies/cmdgrid/README.md

 # CmdGrid

 Command line interface for interacting with the [SendGrid Parse API](http://docs.sendgrid.com) written in [node.js](http://nodejs.org).
+The idea being that it speeds up the process of changing settings, particularly for developers who work in a terminal environment such as Vim.

 ## Installation